Button Menu

 Ensemble Concerts

-The DePauw University School of Music is home to 7 unique large ensembles: University Orchestra, University Band, Jazz Ensemble, Symphonic Band, University Choir, Festival Choir, and Vox Animae.
+The DePauw University School of Music is home to six unique large ensembles: University Orchestra, University Band, Jazz Ensemble, Symphonic Band, Festival Choir, and Vox Animae.
 These large-scale collaborations give each student an opportunity to perform with their peers and perform great repertoire of old as well as contemporary masterworks.
 Alongside our large-ensembles, we also host an array of studio concerts, jazz combo performances, and collaborative events involving multiple groups!
 Pictured here is a photo from our Holiday Gala closing number which included the orchestra, band, choir, as well as faculty performers!

 DePauw University Orchestra

-Sunday, Sept 18 • 3 PM • Kresge Auditorium
+Sunday, Sept 17 • 3 PM • Kresge Auditorium

 Festivals